RyanThomasTech/nuzlocke-tracker/notes.md

 - `dotenv` Will allow me to assign environment variables for the application that live in a specified `.env` file.
 This allows me to hide certain information from the git repo.
 - The `out='echo...` adds `.env` to the top of the `.gitignore`.

 Per `pg-promise`(henceforth pgp)'s docs, I will create a single database object and export it for use across the app.
 It handles pools internally.
-First, I'll create a `settings.js` file in `src/`...
+First, I'll create a `settings.js` file in `src/` and utilize object destructuring to assign the appropriate `process.env` keys to their respective in-app lookalikes...

 ```
 import 'dotenv/config';